 If you’re a first time buyer, you’ll need to start saving for a deposit.
 If you own a home already, find out how much equity the property has and whether you’ll have enough deposit for the house you want to move to.

-Our guide: How do mortgage deposits in Ireland work? includes how much deposit you’ll need, and tips to reduce your spending.
+Our guide: How do mortgage deposits in Ireland work? includes how much deposit you’ll need and tips to reduce your spending.

 Your credit record affects what you can borrow, so you should check your report before the lender does.
 Here’s how to check your credit record for free and what it means.

 If you’re self employed, chase any outstanding invoices and keep your accounts up to date.
-Here’s how to get a mortgage if you’re self employed.
+Here’s how to get a mortgage if you’re self-employed.

 You’ll be required to produce bank statements and credit card statements for review.
 Keeping your general spending to a minimum will help increase your borrowing potential.

 The Citizens Information website includes details of the current schemes available to first time buyers.
 You’ll need to meet the eligibility criteria of a scheme to qualify.

 Typically, you’ll need to provide:

 Once you have most of your deposit saved, it’s time to find a mortgage deal.
-You can do this yourself, using our mortgage comparisons, or with the help of a mortgage broker (mortgage credit intermediary).
+You can do this yourself, using our mortgage search, or with the help of a mortgage broker (mortgage credit intermediary).

 You’ll then need to choose either a:

 There are also other insurances that are worth considering with a mortgage.
 Our complete guide to mortgages walks you through the mortgage process in full.

-Find the best first time buyer and home mover mortgage deals in Ireland using our comparison.
+Find a range of first time buyer and home mover mortgage deals in Ireland using our comparison.